-The USU-4DBio3 Center for Biotechnology, administered by The Geneva Foundation, ensures warfighters are supported by cutting-edge biotechnologies.
+The USU-4DBio3 Center for Biotechnology, administered by Geneva, ensures warfighters are supported with cutting-edge technologies.

 BETHESDA, MD – The Geneva Foundation (Geneva) announces today the official designation of the Biotechnology, Biomanufacturing, and Bioprinting Program (4DBio3) as a Uniformed Services University (USU) Center.
 The USU-4DBio3 Center for Biotechnology, derived from the 4DBio3 Program and administered by The Geneva Foundation (Geneva), was established originally as a five-year program with funding by the Defense Health Program (DHP) to ensure that warfighters are equipped and supported with the latest advancements in biotechnology.

 USU serves as the leadership academy for military health and the academic hub that supports and advances military medicine and the health of U.S. forces around the globe.
 “We are very pleased to have elevated this program from 4DBio3 to the new USU-4DBio3 Center for Biotechnology, based on their mission, strategic vision for the future, and the tremendous work they are doing at the forefront of biotechnology.
 This is the next step in their journey to advance cutting-edge research in support of our troops on the frontlines and in other austere environments, and our military readiness goals,” said USU President Richard W. Thomas, MD, DDS, FACS.